Compassionate Lawyers Working for YOU REQUEST A FREE CONSULTATION

 All but two states in the U.S. require auto insurance.
 However, many drivers ignore the law regarding auto insurance and end up causing trouble for themselves and other drivers on the road.
 Some drivers cannot afford auto insurance, while others think insurance is a waste of money.
 Fortunately, you can protect yourself from these drivers by purchasing uninsured and underinsured motorist coverage.

 If you have been involved in an accident with an uninsured or underinsured motorist, you might need to get legal help from an experienced attorney.
-Our car accident attorneys at Shabbick & Associates, PC are here to protect your rights and help you fight for the compensation you deserve.
+Our car accident attorneys at Law Office of Shabbick & Stehle are here to protect your rights and help you fight for the compensation you deserve.
 We have offices in Bethlehem and Palmerton, Pennsylvania, but serve clients throughout Lehigh County, Carbon County, and Northampton County.

 What Is Uninsured/Underinsured Insurance?